awisemanapple/appledata/README.md

 **When was the data captured?**

 The building heights (top_height) were measured and calculated in 2013.
-The latitude and longitude centroid values were calculated and captured on 04/28/2017.
+The latitude (lat) and longitude (long) values were calculated and captured on 04/28/2017.

 **What unit is the data measured in?**